-Demonstrating our commitment to provide returns to our shareholders, we have declared an annual cash dividend of \$0.32 per share to be paid in January 2019, while also repurchasing 647 shares of stock during the fiscal year.
-We continue to build our franchise as Crazy Woman Creek Bancorp (CRZY) and Buffalo Federal Bank, known as The Banks of Buffalo, Sheridan, Gillette and BFSB Mortgage of Evanston and Cheyenne.
+Demonstrating our continuing commitment to provide returns to our shareholders, we have declared an annual cash dividend of \$0.30 per share to be paid in January 2021.
+The highlight of the fiscal year for our shareholders was the repurchase of 93,000 shares of common stock in a transaction which management had been pursuing for considerable time.

+We continue to build our franchise as Crazy Woman Creek Bancorp (CRZY) and Buffalo Federal Bank, known as The Banks of Buffalo, Sheridan, Gillette and BFSB Mortgage of Evanston.
 Headquartered in Buffalo, Wyoming our bank remains a vital business and community partner since founding in 1936.
 We take great pride in meeting the banking needs of communities throughout Central Wyoming with a passion for local decision-making and personal involvement in our communities.
 Our vision remains to be the premier community bank serving the needs of individuals, families and businesses throughout Central Wyoming.